Electrofer/Various-Utilities-add-on/README.md

 # Various-Utilities-add-on

-A personal add-on for automatizing tasks :P
+A personal Blender add-on for automatizing tasks :P